vanhung4499/shop/README.md

 ## Installation and Running

+> We use Docker to create infrastructure for MongoDB, Redis and RabbitMQ.
+If you don't want to use Docker, you can
+> install them on your machine.
-> We use Docker to create a MongoDB container.
-If you don't want to use Docker, you can install MongoDB on your machine and change the connection string in the `.env` file.
+> If you don't want to use Docker, you can install MongoDB on your machine and change the connection string in the `.env` file.

-### Database
+### Infrastructure

-Create an mongodb container with Docker Compose:
+Build the infrastructure with Docker Compose:

 ```bash
 # Change directory to dev-ops